The Maia Team

 Mr Sam Fenech

-Mr Fenech is a warranted Psychotherapist and an HCPC registered Dramatherapist in the UK.
-He has been in the helping profession with children, adolescents and their families for the past 15 years.
-He graduated with a BA (Hons.) in Social Work in 2005 at the University of Malta and obtained a Master of Arts in Dramatherapy from Roehampton University in London in 2010.
-Sam had the opportunity to work therapeutically with children, adolescents and families from all walks of life, who have been through very difficult and traumatic experiences and are now struggling with behavior which they do not have control of, such as difficulty with sleeping patterns, behavioural challenges, separation anxiety and attachment difficulties among others.
+Sam is a warranted Psychotherapist and an HCPC registered Dramatherapist in the UK.
+He graduated with a BA (Hons.) in Social Work at the University of Malta and obtained a Master of Arts in Dramatherapy from Roehampton University in London.
+Sam had the opportunity to work therapeutically with children, adolescents and families who have been through difficult and traumatic experiences and are now struggling with behavior such as difficulty with sleeping patterns, behavioural challenges, separation anxiety and attachment difficulties among others.
 Sam also works with persons with disabilities and prefers to work systemically by including the client’s support system in the therapeutic process.

 Ms Stephanie Caruana